sjollivier/product-management-templates/project-brief-for-planning-scoping_delivery-example.md

 Further, there is a downstream strategy and creative services opportunity to exposing and documenting the magnitude of mobile usage in a customer’s audience.
 Specifically, if the answer to the question about mobile consumption of a brand’s email is greater than 25%, which is quite likely given industry benchmarks, then our response is to offer strategy and creative services to revamp a brand’s email templates to be more mobile friendly.

 As a result, it is believed that delivering an out-of-the box report on mobile device usage directly addresses a looming demand in the market, expected of any leading ESP, and offers the opportunity for services add-on business.

+## [Working Backwards](https://www.allthingsdistributed.com/2006/11/working_backwards.html) - Example Press Release Quote or Sales Pitch
+Provide a quote from a hypothetical customer or stakeholder that describes how they experienced the benefit.
+This is what we are aiming for with the effort.

+***Example:*** "With the new ESP XYZ Mobile device usage reports, I was able to make a business case for investing in mobile-optimized email templates, complete the project, and see a 30% lift in engagement and conversions from my email programs.
+These reports gave me absolute transparency on what percentage of my audience was viewing my emails on a mobile device and how that varied over the week.
+All in all, I saw huge ROI with very little extra work once I revamped my templates to be mobile-optimized." stated Milo Minderbinder of The Syndicate.

 ## Essential Elements of the Solution
 Describe from the user’s/stakeholder’s perspectives how the solution will improve upon their problem..